Sorry about not writing anything for ten thousand years. I started writing a book. I'm not very good at it.

 I'd say yes, because "good faith" is a critical legal concept.
 Good-faith, as I've writtenbefore, is the undoing of a long list of "technically legal" rip-offs.
 If there is no way anybody would agree to a given deal if they knew exactly what it was, then camouflaging the true nature of that deal, however lightly, is attempted fraud.

 Deals of this nature are, of course, not hard to find, and they're often being offered by large corporations, not eBay fly-by-nights.
-Payday-loan shops, dodgymechanics, questionable sweepstakes, and umpteen outfits whose business model seems to accept a repeat-business level below one per cent and the kind of word-of-mouth goodwill usually accorded to serial killers.
+Payday-loan shops, dodgymechanics, questionable sweepstakes, and umpteen outfits whose business model seems to accept a repeat-business level below one per cent and the kind of word-of-mouth goodwill usually only enjoyed by serial killers.

 What about rebateprograms that require you to send the same cut-out barcode from a package to two different addresses simultaneously?
-Reward-points programs predicated upon normal consumers' points expiring before they accumulate enough to redeem them?
+Reward-points programs predicated upon normal consumers' points expiring before they accumulate enough to be able to redeem them for anything?
 Airlines that routinely sell more tickets than there are seats on the plane, in the expectation that not everybody will actually get there on time (thanks, interminable "security" nonsense!)?
-And, of course, the worst invention in the history of capitalism, gift certificates, whose principal reason for existence is "breakage", that portion of the gift cards sold which are never redeemed?
+And, of course, the worst invention in the history of capitalism, gift certificates, whose principal reason for existence is "breakage", that portion of the gift cards sold which are never redeemed.

 There's plenty of other underhanded activity in the bullion market, too, with the endless promotion of overpriced "collectible" bullion coins (particularly to certain market segments...), and sharp dealing in the "cash for gold" business.
 But at least all of those outfits generally are selling and buying actual gold, not plated slugs that only superficially resemble actual bullion.